vwkd/kit/documentation/docs/01-routing.md

 <p>TODO...</p>
 ```

 Dynamic parameters are encoded using `[brackets]`.
 For example, a blog post might be defined by `src/routes/blog/[slug].svelte`.
-Soon, we'll see how to use that parameter in a [load function](#loading) or the [page store](#modules-$app-stores).
+Soon, we'll see how to use that parameter in a [`load` function](#loading) or the [page store](#modules-$app-stores).

 A file or directory can have multiple dynamic parts, like `[id]-[category].svelte`.
 Parameters are 'non-greedy'.
 In an ambiguous case like `x-y-z`, `id` would be `x` and `category` would be `y-z`.

 ### Endpoints

+Endpoints can be accessed from a page using the custom `fetch` wrapper in the [`load`](#loading) function.
 Endpoints run only during SSR on the server.
-An endpoint doesn't exist as a resource at a URL on the network.
-It can be accessed from a page using the custom `fetch` wrapper in the [`load`](#loading) function.
+An endpoint isn't deployed to a URL on the WWW.

-Endpoints are used to provide data from APIs that require private credentials or data on the server itself like databases.
+Endpoints can be used to provide data from APIs that require private credentials or data on the server itself like databases.

-During SSR the response to a fetch to an endpoint from the `load` function in a page is saved into the generated page.
-The runtime on the client then emulates the response to the page as if the resource actually existed at the URL.
+During SSR the response to a fetch from the endpoint is saved into the generated page.
+The runtime on the client then emulates the response to the page as if the resource actually existed at the URL on the WWW.
 For more details, see [`load`](#loading) function.

 Endpoints return JSON by default, though may also return data in other formats.